 John Veasey — who knew Sam well and took several photos for Dick Schaap’s profile — spotted Johnny in the hospital.
 He wrote a touching story that the Associated Press then made national.
 It was an emotional reunion for the two men in Sam’s hospital room; both were moved to tears.
 Johnny planned to stay with the Jones family in Monongah “as long as they will put up with him.”92 Indeed, he was there when the end finally came on November 5.
 “I brought back the ball he’d given me from his 20th win in 1959,” says Bushman today.
 “But after Sam passed, then Mary gave it back to me again.”

 Sam Jones is buried in Woodlawn Cemetery, in Fairmont.
 His modest headstone bears the inscription “‘Sad’ Sam 1925-1971.”
-As of 2008, nearly four decades later, he had not received any other memorials in his hometown.
-Yet SABR member John Schwarz (who profiled the pitcher for the 2002 edition of The National Pastime) honored Sam’s memory in a unique way.
+The town of Monongah erected a sign in front of Sam’s home that included a career overview.
+SABR member John Schwarz (who profiled the pitcher for the 2002 edition of The National Pastime) honored Sam’s memory in another most distinctive way.
 He commissioned artist Jennifer Ettinger of Vancouver, British Columbia, to paint a 40-by-30-inch portrait in acrylic.
 She may have captured the man’s expression better than any photo — down to his trademark toothpick.